 Snack foods are found in both boxes and foil bags.
 Both options have their negatives because the boxes typically contain a plastic bag inside; and the foil bags actually have plastic materials mixed in.
 Again, the best option is to make your own or find it in bulk somewhere.

 In the produce aisle, it’s all about the reusable bags.
+You can find them at ThriveMarket.com.
 Outside of that, avoiding the plastic in that area is a walk in the park!